zmutisya/World_population_EDA/README.md

 * United States with a population of 338 million
 * Indonesia with a population of 275 million
 * Pakistan with a population of 236 million
-## India has experienced the most significant population growth since 1970, with a 154% increase, while the United States saw a more modest 69% growth.
+From the analysis India has experienced the most significant population growth since 1970, with a 154% increase, while the United States saw a more modest 69% growth.
 ## Countries with highest population density
 * Macau: 23,172 people per km²
 * Monaco: 18,234 people per km²